The Arts

 The Visual Arts curriculum aims to develop students’:

-• conceptual and perceptual ideas and expressions through design and inquiry processes
+• conceptual and perceptual ideas and representations through inquiry processes

-• respect for and acknowledgement of the diverse roles, innovations, traditions, histories and cultures of artists, craftspeople, designers, curators, critics and commentators
+• respect for and acknowledgement of the diverse roles, innovations, traditions, histories and cultures of artists and craftspeople; visual arts as social and cultural practices; and industry as artists and viewers or audiences

 The Arts, Visual Arts Progression of Learning